adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 In order to merge back the changes we've made, we'll need to go component by component and get guidance on if we should contribute the changes to Spectrum-CSS or directly into DSS.

 ##### Local overrides & new packages
 Spectrum-CSS provides a whole tools packages that we can use to build our own CSS.
 Yarn/Lerna resolution will choose a local copy of a package over a remote one by the same name.
 We don't want to include CSS into our packages other than some minor bits like TableView has, so we'd need to publish any overrides.
-This would be confusing to the community though and a lot of work to maintain.
+This would be confusing to the community, and a lot of work to maintain.
 If we do have components that spectrum-css never wants, those we should publish ourselves.

 With Spectrum-CSS potentially taking on CSS Modules, how do we want to handle local CSS such as TableView.
 Can these local files be contributed to Spectrum-CSS, or will they need to be published with the package as we currently do.
-I see this as low risk because we already apply both Spectrum-CSS and React-Spectrum-CSS selectors and Table at least isn't relying on variables nor creating any.
+I see this as low risk because we already apply both Spectrum-CSS and React-Spectrum-CSS selectors and Table, at least, isn't relying on variables nor creating any.

-### Possible timeline of work to move over
+### Possible flow of work to move over

   - Add stories to Chromatic
   - At the same time, create branch to update DNA to 7.0